-There are many graphical editors in Linux, many with specific features for text editing.
+There are many graphical editors in Linux, many with specific or unique features for text editing.
 GEdit and Kate are probably the most popular of these, mostly because they are tied to desktop environments such as Gnome and KDE respectively.
 There are several more that you could try such as Cream, JEdit, Kwrite and Scribes.

 Gedit has been quite popular because of its simplicity and also because it is installed by default on most distros.
 Also, you could run gedit editor on most distros if you install it separately.

 By default, gedit does not display the line numbers when showing a file or when you create a new document.
 You can change this in the Preferences such that the line numbers are always displayed.

 Firstly, you need to open the Preferences panel in GEdit to do it.

 - Select Preferences option in the drop down menu